awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-podcast-generator/README.md

 ## What does this example do ❓

-This example showcases how to build an intelligent, multi-person, generative podcast using Project Lakechain.
+This example showcases how to build an intelligent, multi-persona, generative podcast using Project Lakechain.
+Below is an explanation of the different steps implemented within the pipeline to generate podcasts automatically.

 1. The pipeline is triggered every 24 hours and fetches the latest news articles from the official [AWS RSS feed](https://aws.amazon.com/blogs/aws/feed/).
 2. It filters articles to only keep those that have been released today.